 But it was Malaga keeper Wily Caballero who was called into action first, the Argentine showing excellent reflexes to thwart Cristiano Ronaldo’s free kick from 30 yards out only a few minutes into the game.

-The match proceeded at a frantic pace, with both teams not shying away from contact in midfield, though the best chances would continue to fall Madrid’s way throughout the first half.
+The match proceeded at a frantic pace, with both teams not shying away from contact in midfield, though the best chances would continue to fall Madrid’s way throughout the first-half.

 The capital outfit should have been ahead with 24 minutes on the clock, but Ronaldo, after slipping in Angel Di Maria on the right, blasted the return ball over the bar from a gilt-edged position at the far post.

 The pair would combine again almost immediately on a scintillating Madrid break.
-From the left flank, the Portuguese played in Di Maria between the center backs with a fantastic pass, but the winger’s clever dink over Caballero was hacked off the line by Nacho Monreal.
+From the left flank, the Portuguese played in Di Maria between the centre backs with a fantastic pass, but the winger’s clever dink over Caballero was hacked off the line by Nacho Monreal.

 Joaquin did well to manufacture space on the left flank and pick out Isco just inside the area, and the 20-year-old took one touch before finishing superbly into the bottom corner across the body of Adan.

-Malaga was creating all the danger in the second half, and Joaquin fired just wide after an inspired run down the wing, before Javier Saviola brushed the frame of the goal with an attempt from the edge of the box.
+Malaga were creating all the danger in the second half, and Joaquin fired just wide after an inspired run down the wing, before Javier Saviola brushed the frame of the goal with an attempt from the edge of the box.

-But Madrid rode its luck at both ends of the pitch, and found a way back into the match with 21 minutes remaining.
+But Madrid rode their luck at both ends of the pitch, and found a way back into the match with 21 minutes remaining.
 Ronaldo’s cross to the far post sparked an almighty scramble, which ended when Sanchez’s outstretched leg sent the ball trickling past the wrong-footed Caballero.

-The Malaga defender would atone for his mishap within moments of the restart though, as he threw himself at Mesut Ozil, who was primed to score from point blank range after a marauding run.
+The Malaga defender would atone for his mishap within moments of the restart though, as he threw himself at Mesut Ozil, who was primed to score from point-blank range after a marauding run.

 And in the 73rd minute, the home side would be back in front, as a low cross from Gamez was flicked by Joaquin into the path of Santa Cruz, who tapped into an empty net at the far post.

-Within minutes, Malaga was 3-1 ahead, with Joaquin again pulling the strings in attack.
+Within minutes, Malaga were 3-1 ahead, with Joaquin again pulling the strings in attack.
 The winger played in Santa Cruz with a lovely reverse pass, and the substitute’s finish into the bottom corner was equally sublime.